What is an ETF? Explaining Exchange Traded Funds

 With hundreds of ETFs available on the ASX, investors have a plethora of choice to build a diversified portfolio that suits their needs.
 Established and emerging categories of ETFs include:

-• Australian shares and sectors – From Aussie large caps to financials, there is an abundance of ETFs providing exposure to the broad Australian market, specific sectors and objectives such as generating a high level of income.
+Aussie large caps to financials, there is an abundance of Australian ETFs providing exposure to the broad Australian market, specific sectors and objectives such as generating a high level of income.

-• International shares and sectors – International shares are increasingly being recognized by investors for their growth potential and diversification benefits.
+International ETFs which offer exposure to a range global equities are increasingly being recognized by investors for their growth potential and diversification benefits.
 There are funds offering exposure to the S&P 500 as well as global healthcare, technology and cybersecurity stocks, sectors which are under-represented on the Australian market.

-• Property securities – Investors seeking income and property diversification opportunities can find ETFs that invest in both Australian and global real estate investment trusts.
+Investors seeking income and property diversification opportunities can find ETFs such as RINC Betashares Martin Currie Real Income Fund (managed fund) that invest in both Australian and global real estate investment trusts.

-• Fixed income – These ETFs wrap up bonds across a specific or range of different sectors including government debt and corporate securities for investors’ convenience while paying regular distributions.
+These ETFs wrap up bonds across a specific or range of different sectors including government debt (government bonds) and corporate securities (corporate bonds) for investors’ convenience while paying regular distributions.

 ETF investment strategies: how do investors use ETFs?